jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-Provenance.page.md

 	</div>
   <div id="tabeg" class="tabcontent">
     <list>
+        <li>{{pagelink:Example-DataStandardsWales-Provenance-DemographicsAsRecorded, text:Example Provenance record showing the DemographicsAsRecorded extension}}</li>
         <li>{{pagelink:Example-DataStandardsWales-Provenance-DemographicUpdate, text:Example Provenance record linked to a Patient demographic update as result of an HL7v2 patient demographic update }}</li>
+        <li>{{pagelink:Example-DataStandardsWales-Provenance-DocumentReferenceCreation, text: Example Provenance record for DocumentReference creation}}</li>
+        <li>{{pagelink:Example-DataStandardsWales-Provenance-DocumentReferenceDemographics, text: Example Provenance record for demographics as recorded with care document}}</li>
         <li>{{pagelink:Example-DataStandardsWales-Provenance-MultipleTargets, text:Example Provenance record with multiple targets e.g. for growth chart observations}}</li>
-        <li>{{pagelink:Example-DataStandardsWales-Provenance-DemographicsAsRecorded, text:Example Provenance record showing the DemographicsAsRecorded extension}}</li>

       </list>
   </div>
 </div>

 ### Mandatory and Must Support Data Elements
-Refer to the {{pagelink:Home/Introduction/Profile-Descriptions/Mandatory-and-Must-Support-Data-Elements.page.md,text: Mandatory and Must Support}} page for guidance on how these elements should be interpreted.
+Refer to the {{pagelink:Mandatory-and-Must-Support-Data-Elements,text: Mandatory and Must Support}} page for guidance on how these elements should be interpreted.

 Each Provenance must have:
 * One or more targets